vega/altair/doc/user_guide/saving_charts.rst

 You can view the result here: `chart.html </_static/chart.html>`_.

-By default ``canvas`` is used for rendering the visualization in vegaEmbed.
+By default, ``canvas`` is used for rendering the visualization in vegaEmbed.
 To change to ``svg`` rendering, use the ``embed_options`` as such:

 .. code-block:: python